UgCS SkyHub 3 & True Terrain Following (TTF)

 Example: SkyHub 3 Port Flexibility

-As seen above, the CPM interface is showing configuration for a UgCS Methane Survey.
-Here we can see three (sensors) attached; the TTF radar enabling a constant 3m AGL, an Anenometer for recording wind speed, and lastly, the methane laser recording in Parts per Million x Metre (PPMxM).
+As seen above in the side by side laptop screen grab, the CPM interface is showing configuration for a GPR Survey.
+Here we can see all of the sensors attached; the TTF radar enabling a constant Xm AGL, an Obstacle Detection Radar (ODR) to mitigate collisions, and the GPR for recording the ground survey.

-It is through the UgCS CPM that we are provided with a choice of file types to download for post mission processing and analysis in such software as Prism 2, Pergam Gas Analyser, or HydroMagic to name but a few.
+Right, the CPM download screen is displayed.
+It is through the CPM inteface that we are provided with a choice of file types to download for post mission processing and analysis in such software as Prism 2, Pergam Gas Analyser, SENSYS DataTool, or HydroMagic, to name but a few.
+The user can decide to download all of the flown files or only the survey files for the present day.
+It is a simple tick box exercise that makes selecting the right files, quick and simple.

 There are three items of software that users need to operate a UgCS drone sensor system.
-1. UgCS Pro, 2.
-The UgCS companion app, and 3.
+1. UgCS (the route planner), 2.
+The UgCS companion app (installed on an RC), and 3.
 The UgCS Custom Payload Monitor (CPM).
-The CPM is the UgCS software that integrates with UgCS Pro and enables the sensors to be directly managed.
-It is the CPM that enables the user to access the UgCS SkyHub onboard computer.
+The CPM is the clever software that integrates with UgCS and enables the sensor payloads to be managed effortlessly by the flyer.
+It is the CPM that enables the user to access the features of the UgCS SkyHub onboard computer.